My Rules for Writing

 -

-Language choices should feel slightly "off."
+Language expression should feel slightly or completely off.

 -